 This fragrance smells a lot like dove soap to me with a yellow floral note to it as well.
-I think it smells good.
+It is not something I would wear often.
+I don't dislike it, but I do not like it all that much either.
+It's pretty strong as far as potency.
 The bottle is quite ugly and dated looking but that is kind of fun IMO.
-It was a steal at 6.99!
+Luckily, it was a steal at 6.99!

 Very fresh and clean fragrance on me.
 Slightly spicy, but smells oh so good!
 And my husband loves it too, which is a big plus!